def-gthill/kenpali/kenpali-core.md

 ### transform|transform

-Creates a stream from applying a function to each element in an input sequence.
+Creates a stream from applying a function to each element in an input collection.

 Parameters:

-- `sequence` (_Sequence_): The sequence of values to transform.
+- `collection` (_Collection_): The collection of values to transform.
 - `f` (_Function_): The function to apply to each element.

 Returns: